bobbysingh2005/ChatApp-shree/README.md

 simple chat application, any one use it on local network

 ## sections
-> login - completed
+* login - completed
-> ui - on working
+* ui - on working
+* webRtc - on working